Outline

 - BNB is sent to your wallet on the BNB Chain.

-Example 2: ETH to ARB Swap with Turbo Service
+Example 2: ETH to ARB Swap with Boost Mode

-Bob wants to quickly swap ETH on Ethereum for ARB on Arbitrum with Turbo Service enabled:
+Bob wants to quickly swap ETH on Ethereum for ARB on Arbitrum with Boost Mode enabled:

 - Bob deposits ETH into Zenswap's contracts on Ethereum.